top of page

 Above, 4-point or 4 pin Method Test Unit that K0UO uses.

-Acceptance testing in the Far Field is complete (12/2019) for the Curtain Array.
-Metrology is the scientific study of measurement just the ability to measure alone is insufficient; standardisation is crucial for measurements to be meaningful.
+Acceptance testing in the Far Field was complete (12/2019) for the Curtain Array.
+Metrology is the scientific study of measurement just the ability to measure alone is insufficient; standardization is crucial for measurements to be meaningful.
 The test verified on 40 & 20 meters the design maximum gain, the azimuth of the maximum gain, steering of both direction and azimuth, design sidelobes, and the back-to-front ratio.
 A calibrated, W&G EMR meter for both the E and H field is used, with the use of a portable tower in the far field at precise predetermined positions.
 This allowed the for the most suitable method of conducting the test measurements.
 The analysis and its feedback mechanisms are a major part of K0UO's projects.

 All test at K0UO is done in the Far Fields or the Fraunhofer zone which is the area where changes in distance from the antenna no longer produce a noticeable change in pattern shape or field impedance.